Milan Mijovic, President

 Milan Mijovic, LL.M is the President and the Founder of Serbian Office for Space Sciences, Research and Development (SERBSPACE), Space law Ph.D. student and Air and Space law Researcher at Law School Union University in Belgrade, Serbia.

-Following several years of Space law research and practice, active role within Space Generation Advisory Council as a National point of contact for Serbia and member of Space law working group, appointment as Faculty advisor for Manfred Lachs Space law Moot competitions, participation as a speaker at International Astronautical Congress 2015, 2016 and 2017 and UN/IAF Workshops in 2016 and 2017, Milan became a leading expert in the aviation and aerospace industry.
+Following several years of Space law research and practice, active role within Space Generation Advisory Council as a National point of contact for Serbia and member of Space law working group, appointment as Faculty advisor for Manfred Lachs Space law Moot competitions, participation as a speaker at International Astronautical Congress 2015 (Jerusalem, Israel), 2016 (Guadalajara, Mexico), 2017 (Adelaide, Australia), 2018 (Bremen, Germany) and United Nations conferences in 2016 (Guadalajara, Mexico), 2017 (Samara, Russian Federation), 2018 (Islamabad, Pakistan) and 2019 (Changsha, China), Milan became a leading expert in the aviation and aerospace industry.
+He also participated at several international conferences as key speaker including Near Space Conference 2019 (Torun, Poland) and CCAF 2019 (Wuhan, China).
 His engagement culminated with launch of one of the biggest Space related projects in Serbia – establishment of Serbian Space Agency.
-Mentioned project was created and published in March 2016, and officially presented at UN/IAF Workshop 2016 in Mexico.
-He continued with development of national and international Space strategies, including international large scale projects such as Emerging countries Space office and Serbia Space strategy for water and disaster management, which he presented at UN conference in Pakistan in 2018.
+Mentioned project was created and published in March 2016, and officially presented at UN/IAF Workshop 2016 in Mexico, and afterwords to Serbian government.
+He continued with development of national and international Space strategies, including international large scale projects such as Emerging countries Space office and Serbia Space strategy, which he presented at UN conferences in 2017 and 2018.

 Being a recognized Space lawyer, Milan’s research led to the thesis should private ownership be allowed in Outer space, as he advocated this idea since his early days of Space law research.
 Providing arguments for these rights, Milan has published several papers on this matter and introduced this idea to the international community, believing that, with proper governance system, private ownership must be allowed in Outer space, in order to provide development and sustainable space exploration.